PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-06 09:00:06
+Last updated: 2024-04-06 09:00:39
-Random Quote: I thought you where vomit-free since nintythree... so that was a lie? - Marshall Eriksen
+Random Quote: Help was not promised, lovely girl.
+Only death.  -  Jaqen H'ghar